Nashik district: Religion

-Languages
+Nashik is a center of Hindu pilgrimage as the source of the Godavari River.
+There are many ancient Buddhist monuments in the region.

+Language

 At the time of the 2011 Census of India, 72.42% of the population in the district spoke Marathi, 8.56% Urdu, 5.74% Khandeshi, 5.15% Hindi, 2.44% Bhili and 2.08% Kukna as their first language.

 Marathi is the official and main language spoken.
-Various dialects are spoken in smaller parts of northern district that include Ahirani and Bhili.
-With religious places like Nashik, Trimbakeshwar, ancient Indian language Sanskrit is spoken and widely understood.
+Bhil languages are spoken in the northwest of the district, while Khandeshi is the dialect of the northeastern part of the district.

 Divisions

 Administratively, the district is divided into fifteen talukas, which are grouped into four sub-divisions: